Everything You Need To Know About Creating A Dog-Friendly Office

 • Cleaning Crew: Ultimately, you may need to hire some professional help to give your office a deep clean more often with a dog-friendly office than you might without one.

-These tiny changes will help make the dog-friendly experience better for your employees without dogs and anyone who happens to visit your office space.
+These changes will help make the dog-friendly experience better for your employees without dogs and anyone who happens to visit your office space.

 Creating a dog-friendly work environment can significantly boost morale in your office, but you need to make sure that it’s right for your office.
 Consult with people on both sides of the dog debate in your office so you can make a decision that’s right for as many people in the company as possible.